Fethienv/django-sharding/README.md

 ### Step 1:
 whene admin site opened go to Databases and add all your datatbases
 - Note:
-1. model name field should be same as model
+1. model name field should be same as model, Note: name should be in lower letters
 2. model name + _ + number field should be same as database key in settings.py

 ### Step 2: